-This chapter contains important safety and installation instructions for the Freedom SW Inverter/Charger (Freedom SW).
-Each time, before using the Freedom SW, READ ALL instructions and cautionary markings on or provided with the inverter/charger, the batteries, and all appropriate sections of this guide.
+This chapter contains important safety and installation instructions for the Freedom SW 230V Inverter/Charger (Freedom SW 230V).
+Each time, before using the Freedom SW 230V, READ ALL instructions and cautionary markings on or provided with the inverter/charger, the batteries, and all appropriate sections of this guide.

-NOTE: The Freedom SW contains no user-serviceable parts.
-See "Warranty and Return Information" on page 81 for guidance.
+NOTE: The Freedom SW 230V contains no user-serviceable parts.